mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/index.md

 1. Copy the `kubectl apply...` command from the user interface and paste into your terminal session, substituting the actual name of the file for the variable.
 Running this command starts the attachment process, which may take several minutes to complete.
 If you do nothing further, when the cluster attachment completes, the Cluster collections page displays.

-1. (Optional) Select the Verify Connection to Cluster button and follow the instructions on the page that displays.
+1. (Optional) Select the **Verify Connection to Cluster** button and follow the instructions on the page that displays.

 ##### Verifying the connection to the cluster

 You can manually verify the Kommander cocnnection to an existing cluster with these steps.

-1. %%%
+1. %%% Step 1

-1. %%%
+1. %%% Step 2

 1. Select the **Submit** button to begin the cluster attachment processing.